vondele/cdbexplore/Readme.md

 date       : ... you guess it
 total time : Time spent in milliseconds since the start of the search req. time  : Average time needed to get a cdb list of moves for a position (including those that required enqueuing).
+URL        : link displaying the found PV in chessdb
 ```